Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlDatabaseTransparentDataEncryption.md

 ## SYNTAX

 ```
-Get-AzureRmSqlDatabaseTransparentDataEncryption [-ServerName] <String> [-DatabaseName] <String>
+Get-AzSqlDatabaseTransparentDataEncryption [-ServerName] <String> [-DatabaseName] <String>
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseTransparentDataEncryption** cmdlet gets the state of Transparent Data Encryption (TDE) for an Azure SQL database.
+The **Get-AzSqlDatabaseTransparentDataEncryption** cmdlet gets the state of Transparent Data Encryption (TDE) for an Azure SQL database.
 For more information, see Transparent Data Encryption with Azure SQL Databasehttps://msdn.microsoft.com/library/dn948096 (https://msdn.microsoft.com/library/dn948096) in the Microsoft Developer Network Library.
 This cmdlet gets the current state of TDE, but both encryption and decryption can be long-running operations.
-To see the encryption scan progress, run the Get-AzureRmSqlDatabaseTransparentDataEncryptionActivity cmdlet.
+To see the encryption scan progress, run the Get-AzSqlDatabaseTransparentDataEncryptionActivity cmdlet.
 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES

 ### Example 1: Get TDE status for a database
 ```
-PS C:\>Get-AzureRmSqlDatabaseTransparentDataEncryption -ServerName "server01" -ResourceGroupName "resourcegroup01" -DatabaseName "database01"
+PS C:\>Get-AzSqlDatabaseTransparentDataEncryption -ServerName "server01" -ResourceGroupName "resourcegroup01" -DatabaseName "database01"
 ResourceGroupName             ServerName                    DatabaseName                                          State
 -----------------             ----------                    ------------                                          -----
 resourcegroup01               server01                      database01                                            Disabled